 Credit cards with no annual fee tend to come with fewer benefits than those with a fee.
 Luckily, Chase Freedom Unlimited isn't ordinary and provides several valuable benefits to get excited about:

-- DoorDash: Cardholders get three months of DashPass membership, with $0 delivery fees and reduced service fees.
+- Complimentary DashPass: Cardholders get three months of DashPass membership, which offers $0 delivery fees and reduced service fees.
 After that, you're automatically enrolled at 50% for the remainder of the year.
-Activation is required by December 31, 2024.
+Activation is required by December 31, 2027.

-- Lyft: Lyft rides earn 5% cash back with Chase Freedom Unlimited through March 31, 2025.
+- 5% back on Lyft: Lyft rides earn 5% cash back with Chase Freedom Unlimited through March 31, 2025.

 - Trip cancellation/interruption insurance: If your trip is canceled or interrupted due to sickness, severe weather or another covered situation, you can get reimbursed up to $1,500 per person and $6,000 per trip for prepaid, nonrefundable passenger fares.